Cosmetics in ancient Rome: Mummy Portraits

-Although some scholars mentioned that there are no visual records of women wearing eye up, mummy portraits serve as the minor evidence.
+Although some scholars mentioned that there are no visual records of women wearing eye makeup, mummy portraits serve as the minor evidence.

 These portraits often display women with distinctly defined eyes, including prominent eyelashes and eyebrows, reflecting practices mentioned in both literary and archaeological sources.
 As such, they serve as rare visual evidence of eye makeup use, particularly among women of higher social standing in Roman Egypt.

 Artists of mummy portraits frequently employed stylistic conventions that emphasized the eyes.
 The eyes are often placed higher on the face than in natural proportions and rendered larger than in realistic portraiture, creating a more striking and expressive appearance.
 This approach aligns with broader Roman visual culture, in which the exaggeration of eye features could signify spiritual presence or elevated social status, rather than mere physical likeness.

 Facial features in these portraits were typically arranged along precise horizontal lines to draw further attention to the eyes.
 Subtle visual cues, such as the depiction of prominent eyeliner and gently curled lashes, support the notion of cosmetic use.
 These artistic details correspond with Roman literary sources, including Pliny the Elder, who described common beauty practices and ideals such as closely drawn brows or even the suggestion of a unibrow.